06.05, Katowice AWS Summit Poland

 5. SSH private key for CodeBuild is stored as a SecureString and encrypted in AWS Systems Manager (SSM) Parameter Store, and can be retrieved through SSM VPC Endpoint Interface.

 7. During job execution, all logs are stored in CloudWatch Logs.
-CloudWatch Log Group is created automatically and you can search outputs from CodeBuild console any time, even when the project doesn’t exist anymore.
+CloudWatch Log Group is created automatically, and you can search outputs from CodeBuild console any time, even when the project doesn’t exist anymore.
 In that case, CodeBuild also needs to send data through VPC Endpoint Interface.

 8. In the last step, CodeBuild is triggering Lambda function.